Marvelous Movies’ Quick and Easy Guide to Star Wars Cannon: Comics Explained

 Ion cannons are a bit different; they fire ionized particles capable of disrupting electronic systems.
 General Grievous’ ship, the Malevolence, was equipped with ion cannons, as were the Y-wing bombers used by the Rebellion.
 Later, the Rebels even used a stationary ion cannon to disable enemy Star Destroyers!
 So maybe they should have been called Star Destroyer Destroyers?

 Those are the main kinds of cannons in Star Wars, but there are even a few others!
-For instance, Moff Gideon used something called an E-Web cannon on the finale of The Mandalorian!
+For instance, Moff Gideon used something called an E-Web cannon on the season one finale of The Mandalorian!
 Introducing a whole new kind of weapon into this universe was just his way of trying to sound like even more of a badass!

 So, Lucas, to answer your original question, all of the items mentioned above are cannon in Star Wars, whereas other types of weapons, like blasters and torpedoes, are not cannon.
 Other parts of a ship, such as the engine and the hyperdrive, are also not cannon.
 In fact, planets, droids, lightsabers, and pretty much everything else in the Star Wars universe aren’t cannon either!